 - Le Marais (3rd and 4th) — the densest concentration of premium short-term rentals, walkable to almost everything, packed with independent cafés and design shops.

-- Batignolles (17th, eastern half) — deeply residential, organic markets, leafy parks, and apartment rentals that feel like actually living in Paris.
+- Batignolles (17th, eastern half) — deeply residential, organic markets, leafy parks, and rentals that feel like actually living in Paris.

 Best for hotels